Melinda Fábián: Ultimate Fighting Championship

 Fábián faced DeAnna Bennett on December 1, 2017 at The Ultimate Fighter: A New World Champion#The Ultimate Fighter 26 Finale.
 The fight ended as a majority draw and Bennett was subsequently released from the promotion.

 Her second fight came on June 23, 2018, at UFC Fight Night: Cerrone vs. Edwards against Ji Yeon Kim.
 She lost the fight via split decision.

 On August 11, 2018, it was reported that Fábián was released by UFC.

 Post UFC career

 Fábián faced Karla Benitez on October 22, 2019, at The Cage Fighting Komarno 7.
 She won the fight via knockout.

+Karate Combat

+On November 23, 2020, Melinda Fábián made her debut in the Karate Combat organization, where she defeated Brazilian fighter Ana Luiza Ferreira Da Silva by unanimous decision in a three-round bout.

+On April 1, 2023, she won her second Karate Combat fight, once again by unanimous decision, this time against Brazilian fighter Erica Santos.

+On December 15, 2023, at a gala event held in Las Vegas, Melinda Fábián won by technical knockout against Venezuelan fighter Omaira Molina, becoming the organization's first women's bantamweight world champion.